Loans can help you achieve your educational goals.

 Most loans to students are disbursed via Electronic Funds Transfer (EFT).
 Funds are applied directly to the student account to pay for any outstanding charges.
 Any excess loan funds are disbursed to the student (for Stafford loans) or the parent (for Plus loans).
 You may request to use direct deposit for any refund balance.
 See Payment Options for details.

-The Federal Stafford Loans are designed to assist a student in paying for educational expenses through a low interest loan program.
+The Federal Direct Loans are designed to assist a student in paying for educational expenses through a low interest loan program.

 - You have between 10 and 25 years to repay the loan, depending on the amount owed and the type of repayment plan.